TCNJ-Web-Team/Undergraduate-Astro-Site/to-do.md

 ## Graduate Pages

-- ADD OLD IMAGE NAME ACF FOR IMAGES WITH OLD NAME
 - go back to relative links in learn more section
-- check existing photos for hero
+- add grad redirect cards
 - add character counter and lower font for more than 12 characters, on title?
-- add grad redirect cards
+- review breadcrumbs with lauren
+- x ADD OLD IMAGE NAME ACF FOR IMAGES WITH OLD NAME
+- x check existing photos for hero
-- need off-campus icon
+- x need off-campus icon
 - x add Apply and Learn more buttons
 - x fix mobile nav
 - x open animation for top nav menu